Frensdorf

-Frensdorf is a community in the Upper Franconian district of Bamberg.
+Frensdorf is a municipality in the Upper Franconian district of Bamberg.

 Geography

 The community lies in Upper Franconia south of Bamberg on the lower reaches of the Rauhe Ebrach.

 Constituent communities

 Frensdorf's main and namesake centre is the biggest of its Ortsteile with a population of 1,359, but this makes it only slightly bigger than Reundorf with 1,151.
 The community furthermore has these other outlying centres, each given here with its own population figure: